CREW ASSISTANCE PROGRAM

 Reinstein Woods Nature Preserve – Habitat Management and Restoration

-The Craneridge Homeowners Association, located in Southern Erie County, is a community that is working to remove invasive species and plant native species to support a healthy community-wide ecosystem.
-As part of this effort, the Crew conducted an invasive species inventory survey of the neighborhood to identify and map invasive species present on site.
+The Craneridge Homeowners Association, a community of 165 homes located in Southern Erie County, is working diligently to remove invasive species and plant native species to support a healthy community-wide ecosystem.
+As part of this effort, the Crew conducted an invasive species inventory survey of the neighborhood to identify and map invasive species present on site in 2021.
+During the survey, the Crew was able to work alongside the Craneridge community members to share knowledge of invasive species and learn more about the project site and why community members are interested in improving the habitat.
 The information from the survey was uploaded to iMapInvasives, so the Craneridge residents can access the data, and survey maps were provided.